Blaine Robison, M.A.

 and: Grk. kai, conj. that marks a connection or addition.
 Kai has three basic uses: (1) continuative – and, also, even; (2) adversative – and yet, but, however; or (3) intensive – certainly, indeed, in fact, really, verily, yea (DM 250f).
 The first use applies here.
 Kai is used in the LXX to translate the vav (ו) character added to words for conjunctive effect.
 There are over 50 conjunctions in biblical Greek, but kai is by far the most common in the Besekh, occurring over 9,000 times (BibleHub).
 The excessive use of conjunctions is evidence of either an original Hebrew text or Jewish Greek.
 See my note on the significance of conjunctions in the Besekh.

 no one: Grk. oudeis. is able: Grk. dunamai, pres. mid., to be capable of doing or achieving; be able. to say: Grk. legō, aor. inf.
 Yeshua is Lord: Grk. kurios generally means the owner of possessions.
 In the vernacular kurios was used to refer to persons of high or respected position, addressed as "sir," "lord" or "master," but especially as a designation for God.
-In the LXX kurios occurs over 9,000 times, principally to translate Heb. words for God.
+In the LXX kurios occurs over 9,000 times.
 In the overwhelming majority of instances (over 6,000 times), kurios replaces the Heb.
 YHVH, but also renders adōn 310 times, 190 of which refers to men.
 In addition, kurios stands in for the titles Adonai, Elohim, El and Eloah (DNTT 2:511f).

 if: Grk. ei, conj., a contingency marker used here to introduce a circumstance assumed to be valid for the sake of argument. not: Grk. mē, a particle of qualified negation involving will and thought; not. by: Grk. en, prep. the Holy: Grk. hagios, adj., set apart for dedication to the interests or expectations of God.
 The Greek text omits the definite article, but in the Hebraic sense the article is not needed since hagios is part of a name, not a title.
 In the LXX hagios translates Heb. qadosh (DNTT 2:224; SH-6918), separate, sacred, holy.
 Qadosh is first used of God in Lev 11:44.
 In the Besekh hagios is used to define that which is sacred to God: His name (Luke 1:49), His covenant (Luke 1:72), His city Jerusalem (Matt 4:5), His angels (Mark 8:38), His servants (Eph 2:19), the Israelite Prophets (Luke 1:70), the Scriptures (Rom 1:2), the Torah (Rom 7:12), the apostles (Eph 3:5), and those belonging wholly to God (Heb 3:1).